m-delfino/influenzanet-setup-guide/README.md

 ## Maintenance Activities

-Activites to be scheduled over the life-cycle of the Infectieradar-platform:
+Activites to be scheduled over the life-cycle of the Influenzanet-platform:

 | Section Topic        | Instruction File  |
 | -------------- | ----------------:|